jumpinjackie/mapguide-maestro/Maestro.MapPublisher/README.md

  * The publisher can only work with ***MapGuide Open Source 4.0 and newer*** as it takes advantage of APIs that have been introduced with MGOS 4.0.
 This requirement is ***non-negotiable***.
  * The map published will always be based on Web Mercator (`EPSG:3857`).
 All vector data will be reprojected to this projection if required.
 Any GeoJSON data downloaded from MapGuide will be re-projected as part of downloading.
+ * Retina tilesets are not yet supported at this point in time.
  * The `Leaflet` template does not support the following:
    * WFS overlay layers
    * The `LoadAsVectorTiles` option